 28. How can we treat OSA?

-29. What happens with Non-rapid eye movement (NREM) sleep?
+29. What happens in Non-rapid eye movement (NREM) sleep?

-The frequency of brain waves and vitals decline.
-It also has 4 stages.
+It occurs in four stages where the frequency of brain waves and vitals decline.

-The eyes close and relaxation begins which is known as a drifting sensation but the person can be awakened immediately.
+The eyes close and relaxation begins, which is known as a drifting sensation.
+In this stage, the person can be awakened immediately.

 Brain waves are more irregular, and awakening is more difficult

 Sleep deepens, and skeletal muscles are very relaxed.
-Takes about 20 minutes to get to this stage after stage 1 begins.
+It takes approximately 20 minutes to get to this stage of sleep.